State of the Union: Heart Care in 2022

 Wow, walk us through that.
 How do hybrid applications factor into the determination of low risk, intermediate-risk, and high-risk patients?

-I should mention that even though I'm the chief of adult cardiac surgery and I'm the leader of the program, the valve center component that I've been speaking about up to now is led by Isaac George.
-And Isaac is a unique individual who is not just doing hybrid procedures, he himself is a hybrid doctor because he's trained both as a cardiac surgeon and as an interventionalist; he’s all human, I think.
+I should mention that even though I'm the associate chief of adult cardiac surgery and I'm the leader of the program, the valve center component that I've been speaking about up to now is led by Isaac George.
+And Isaac is a unique individual who is not just doing hybrid procedures, he himself is a hybrid doctor because he's trained both as a cardiac surgeon and as an interventionalist; however, he’s all human, I think.

 How do you determine when to use one of these hybrid rooms if problems can arise in that way?